TokeniZK/tokenizk-finance/docs/TokeniZK-Finance-proposal516-zkapp-track.md

 #### Proposer Experience

-I has been an senior frontend engineer in KONKA GROUP for 5years, currently work as an freelancer & online-educator focusing on frontend and blockchain technology.
+I am Yoga#3374, I has been an senior frontend engineer in KONKA GROUP for 5years, currently work as an freelancer & online-educator focusing on frontend and blockchain technology.
 The below are some of my teaching materials or cases:

 https://github.com/Yoga2015/CSS3-Tutorial